geeknz/massey-architecture-explorer-d3-experiment/readme.markdown

 Live Demo
 ---------
-The Latest build can be found at [http://d3.nerd.bd.to/](http://d3.nerd.bd.to/)
+The latest build can be found at [http://d3.nerd.bd.to/](http://d3.nerd.bd.to/)

 Links
 -----